Evolution systems: A framework for studying generic mathematical structures: Further properties of evolution systems

 \begin{tw} Assume $\Ee$ is a confluent evolution system with an evolution $\vec u$ having the path absorption property.
 Its colimit $\lim \vec u$ is generic in the sense of the Banach-Mazur game.
 Furthermore, it is homogeneous with respect to $\eva{\Ee}$ and cofinal in the category of colimits of evolutions (cf. Theorem~\ref{THMkofinlnsct}). \end{tw}

 The proof is simply repeating the arguments from Section~\ref{SecFourr}, replacing transitions by paths.
-An example in Section~\ref{SEXFajwSiedym} shows that an essentially finite confluent system with only one object may fail to have a generic evolution.
+An example in the following section shows that an locally finite confluent system with only one object may fail to have a generic evolution.
 A necessary and sufficient condition for the existence of an evolution with the path absorption property is a purely category-theoretic statement of being \emph{countably dominated}, see~\cite{Kub40} for details.